thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 The MAX96724 has its Port B CSI-2 DPHY bus connected to the input of the Jetson SoM.
 The second way that a user can send video to the Jetson SoM is through the SAMTEC connector on the bottom of the board.
-Any GMSL2 CSI-2 DPHY deserializer Evkit, or user-designed, board can be connected to this port.
+Any GMSL2 CSI-2 DPHY deserializer Evkit, or user-designed board can be connected to this port.
 This SAMTEC connector has 2x 1x4 CSI-2 DPHY ports connected directly to the Jetson SoM inputs.
 Additionally, this connector can supply power, an I2C connection to the Jetson, and GPIO connections to the Jetson to control things like frame sync, or